elementh/foscbot/README.md

 # FOSCBot
 [FOSC](https://fosc.space!)'s official telegram bot.
 Find it here: [@foscbot](https://t.me/foscbot).

 It's full of internal memes, jokes and stuff.
 Use it inline or just add it to a grup for some geek fun.

-Made with ❤️ and gratitude by [Lucas Maximiliano Marino](https://lucasmarino.me).
+Made with ❤️ and gratitude by [Lucas Maximiliano Marino](https://lucasmarino.me) and [LinuxCT](https://github.com/linuxct).

 This bot is powered by [Navigator](https://github.com/navigatorframework/navigator).

+## Usage
+There are many commands available to the users, check them out by starting a conversation with [@foscbot](https://t.me/foscbot).

+Leaving commands aside there are a lot of jokes and triggers which will launch themselves when necessary and are guaranteed to make all the group laugh a bit.

-# Host it yourself
+## Host it yourself
 Check the docker images [`here`](https://hub.docker.com/r/elementh/foscbot).

 You will need to setup some ENV variables: